-By the end of 2021, approximately 11% of the Company's employees who are members of the Company's defined benefit and defined contribution pension plans were eligible for retirement, and by the end of 2022, approximately 13% could be eligible.
+By the end of 2022, approximately 10% of the Company's employees who are members of the Company's defined benefit and defined contribution pension plans were eligible for retirement, and by the end of 2023, approximately 11% could be eligible.
 These percentages are not evenly spread across the Company's work force, but tend to be most significant in the most senior levels of the Company's staff and among management staff.
-During 2021, approximately 4% of the Company's work force (up from approximately 3% in 2020) elected to retire.
+During 2022, approximately 4% of the Company's work force (remaining consistent with 2021) elected to retire.
 Accordingly, the Company's continued success will be tied to its ability to continue to attract and retain sufficient qualified staff to replace the capability lost through retirements and meet the demands of the Company's work programs.